Live Retreat Tickets* (limited to 150 ppl) – $1,295

 TSC Summit-style Educational Programming Tackling Topics Entrepreneurs Want Most

-Content Master Class with Ashley Brooke and Mandy Kellogg Rye of Waiting on Martha on Wednesday, February 3rd from 9 – 11 am
+Owned Media Master Class with Mandy Kellogg Rye of Waiting on Martha (Wednesday, February 3rd from 9 – 11 am)

-Baking Workshop with Editor-in-Chief of Bake from Scratch Brian Hart Hoffman of Hoffman Media on Wednesday, February 3rd from 9 – 11 am
+Bake it Off / Shake it Off Workshop with Brian Hart Hoffman and Brooke Bell of Hoffman Media (Wednesday, February 3rd from 9 – 11 am)

 *In the event of a cancellation of the In Person Retreat, all In Person Retreat tickets will be transferred to a Virtual Ticket and the cost difference refunded within two weeks post Summit.
 In the case of an individual’s cancellation to the In Person Retreat (this request must be made by January 4, 2021 with the Sea Island resort cancellation policy of the room block).
 At that time, the In Person Retreat ticket will be converted to a Virtual Ticket and the cost difference refunded within two weeks post Summit.
 Virtual Tickets are non-refundable.
 In Person Tickets and Virtual Tickets are non-transferrable.